9 Bluetooth Profiles

 9.9.1 Profile Selection Guide

-Fitness tracker BLE HRS + GATT Low power, phone sync
+• Fitness tracker: BLE HRS + GATT for low-power phone synchronization.

 Matrix mapping Bluetooth profiles to application requirements including audio, input, data transfer, health monitoring, and smart home